alberto0723/DORM/README.md

 - Elements and anchors in a struct can not contain two classes (directly or transitively) related by generalization.
 - The anchor must be a connected subgraph of the domain.
 - The elements and the anchor together must be a connected subgraph of the domain.
+- Loose ends in the anchor must be loose ends in the struct.
+- Discriminant attributes are mandatory if there are sibling classes by generalization.
 - There is only one path from every element in a struct to its anchor.
+- All elements in a struct are connected.
+- All structs in a set must have the same attributes in the anchor.
+- For all structs in a set, there must be a difference in a class in the anchor, which are related by generalization.
-- Loose ends in the anchor must be loose ends in the struct.
+- If there are different structs in a set, and two of them differ in some sibling class in the anchor, the discriminant attribute must be provided in the struct.
+- Any struct with a class with subclasses must contain the corresponding discriminants.
+- All classes must appear linked to at least one anchor with minimum multiplicitity one.
+Such anchor must have minimum multiplicity one internally in the anchor, to guarantee that it does not miss any instance.

 ### 3- Queries 🔍
 Select-Project-Join expressions in terms of the domain concepts.